kyutc/apachepatchy/README.md

 * Create the user `abronsius` (if not existing) and add it to the sudoers list
 * Download, build, and install apache2 2.4.49 at `/home/abronsius/apache2`
 * Configure apache2 to serve files and enable cgi-bin
+* Download, configure, and install XenForo at alfred.cpsc4270.local
 * ... more coming later

 TODO:
-* Automate database account creation and permissions
-* Get XenForo installation and configuration automated
-* And more!
+* Other things?

 # VM OS